zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 The home of the cravings is also the home of view.
 (Niddezah (2-6) 1 (ii) (iii) The home should be changed to 'change' motherhood '.)

-[APZ 24.2] (#apz24 .2) {#apz24 .2 .ref .apz} "Consciousness is impoverished” is a Funny
+[APZ 24.2] (#apz24 .2) {#apz24 .2 .ref .apz} "Consciousness is impoverished" is a Funny
 Editorical Consciousness, Inspicuous Editorical Consciousness, Annejabi Editorized Conscious, the Nandiya, the home and the Conscious Conscious also leads to the complete demise of the impossibility of constipation.
-“Jewelery “Conscious shall not remain”, there are two names of the troops.
+"Jewelery "Conscious shall not remain", there are two names of the troops.
 Karma Reductions Ofter.
 Revival or Wei.

 [APZ 24.3] (#apz24 .3) {#apz24 .3.ref .apz} What is Karma, Funny